Skip to main content

 Frequently Asked Questions

-BANK OF JACKSON has a Bank Health Score of A (89/100).
+Bank of Jackson has a Bank Health Score of A (89/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 15.35%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-BANK OF JACKSON holds $216M in total assets and $182M in total deposits.
-It is located in JACKSON, TENNESSEE (FDIC Certificate #34457).
+Bank of Jackson holds $216M in total assets and $182M in total deposits.
+It is headquartered in Jackson, Tennessee (FDIC Certificate #34457).

-BANK OF JACKSON has a Tier 1 capital ratio of 15.35%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.59%, and the return on assets is 0.21%.
+Bank of Jackson has a Tier 1 capital ratio of 15.35%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.59%, and the return on assets is 0.21%.

 Yes.
-BANK OF JACKSON is FDIC-insured (Certificate #34457).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Bank of Jackson is FDIC-insured (Certificate #34457).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: